 – Any other business or person as notified by the central government or the state government.

 Submission of business tax returns.

 If you are running the business, you are doing it for monetary purposes.
 Or to earn profit or income out of it.
-This is what makes you liable to submit the ITR (income tax returns) for your business.
-You will have to show all your business income in the assessment period and pay tax on it within the stipulated time in the tax return.
+This is what makes you liable to submit the ITR (income tax returns) for your.
+You will have to show all your income in the assessment period and pay tax on it within the stipulated time in the tax return.
 Also, every business will have to pay advance tax quarterly.
 You should make it habitual to pay all your taxes promptly and submit your tax returns before the deadlines.

 Submission of RoC (registrar of companies) returns.